lavrenov/webserver-install-script/README.md

 2. **Users** and **Sites**

-    For add or remove user or site launch script and follow instructions
+    For add or remove user, site or database launch script and follow instructions

     ```
     sudo ./menu.sh